OrbotOp/Handwritten-Digit-Recognition-using-Neural-Network/README.md

 ## Running the Project
 1. Run `Main.py` to start the recognition system.
 2. Use the GUI to input handwritten digits for recognition.

-## Contributions
-Guidelines for contributing to the project.

-## License
-Specify the license under which the project is released.